Massachusetts: 2020 census

 As late as 1795, the population of Massachusetts was nearly 95% of English ancestry.
-During the early and mid-19th century, immigrant groups began arriving in Massachusetts in large numbers; first from Ireland in the 1840s; today the Irish and part-Irish are the largest ancestry group in the state at nearly 25% of the total population.
+During the early and mid-19th century, immigrant groups began arriving in Massachusetts in large numbers; first from Ireland in the 1840s; today the Irish are the largest ancestry group in the state at nearly 20% of the total population.
 Others arrived later from Quebec as well as places in Europe such as Italy, Portugal, and Poland.
 In the early 20th century, a large percentage of black immigrants were from the Caribbean island of Barbados, and mostly settled in Cambridge and Boston's South End.
 In the Great Migration of 1910 to 1970, African Americans migrated to Massachusetts, although in somewhat fewer numbers than many other northern states.
 Later in the 20th century, immigration from Latin America increased considerably.
 More than 156,000 Chinese Americans made their home in Massachusetts in 2014, and Boston hosts a growing Chinatown accommodating heavily traveled Chinese-owned bus lines to and from Chinatown, Manhattan in New York City.
 Massachusetts also has large Dominican, Puerto Rican, Haitian, Cape Verdean and Brazilian populations.
 Boston's South End and Jamaica Plain are both gay villages, as is nearby Provincetown, Massachusetts on Cape Cod.

 Boston's Chinatown has a paifang entrance gate, and is home to many Chinese and Vietnamese people.

 Boston's gay pride march is held annually in June.
 In 2004, Massachusetts became the first U.S. state to legalize same-sex marriage.

-The largest ancestry group in Massachusetts are the Irish, at 22.5% of the population, who live in significant numbers throughout the state but form more than 40% of the population along the South Shore in Norfolk and Plymouth counties.
+The largest ancestry group in Massachusetts are the Irish, at 19% of the population, who live in significant numbers throughout the state but form more than 40% of the population along the South Shore in Norfolk and Plymouth counties.
+In both counties overall, Irish-Americans comprise around 25% of the population.